santiagoms2404/CODEBREAKER-Reproduction/README.md

 ### Key Contributions

-1. **Attack Reproduction:** A fully functional Python pipeline that takes a vulnerable code snippet, uses LLM to mask it, and proves it bypasses the Bandit security scanner.
+1. **Attack Reproduction:** This repo.
+A fully functional Python pipeline that takes a vulnerable code snippet, uses LLM to mask it, and proves it bypasses the Bandit security scanner.
 2. **Defense Proposal:** A conceptual framework for a next-generation defense tool designed to detect these semantic-preserving transformations using "AI vs. AI" anomaly detection.
+3. [**Detection Tool:**](https://github.com/DarkVex9/CODEBREAKER-Detection) A minimal defense tool implimenting our proposed framework, using "AI vs. AI" anomaly detection.

 ---